jraab/tutorials/rna_seq_pipeline.md

     cd
     pwd

 The first command, `cd`, just makes sure that your current working directory is your home directory, and the second one, `pwd`, prints out the path to your current working directory.
-Don’t worry too much about the details of what I just wrote at this time, just type `cd` (followed by return) and then `pwd` (followed by return).
+Don't worry too much about the details of what I just wrote at this time, just type `cd` (followed by return) and then `pwd` (followed by return).

 The RNA-seq data for the Magnuson lab is stored here: